Yu (Cyrillic): History

-Apart from the form I-O, in early Slavonic manuscripts the letter appears also in a mirrored form O-I. It is the latter form that is probably the original, precisely displaying the Greek combination omicron-iota (οι).
-At the time that the Greek alphabet was adapted to the Slavonic language giving rise to the Cyrillic alphabet, it denoted the close front rounded vowel //y// in educated Greek speech.
-The close front rounded vowel does not appear in East Slavic.
-See above.
+Apart from the form I-O, in early Slavonic manuscripts the letter appears also in a mirrored form O-I. As to its origin: One possibility is that it was derived from the omicron-iota (οι) diphthong.
+At the time that the Greek alphabet was adapted to the Slavonic language, it denoted the close front rounded vowel //y// in educated Greek speech.
+The close front rounded vowel does not appear in East Slavic, thus its approximation would have given way to the letters' modern pronunciation.

-There was another way for it to lead to the modern form.
-By the analogy to several 'iotated' letters Ѥ, Ꙗ, Ѩ and Ѭ, the ancient ligature (or letter) Uk оѵ/оу possibly had its iotated form іоѵ/іоу.
+There is another possible origin to the modern form.
+By the analogy to several 'iotated' letters Ѥ, Ꙗ, Ѩ and Ѭ; the iotated version of the archaic Cyrillic digraph (or letter) Uk І-оѵ/І-оу could have possibly been derived into the modern letter ю through the omission of the latter glyph of the trigraphs, similar to how the modern letter У was derived.

 The iotated big Yus Ѭ merged itself to ю in East Slavic languages.

 Ю is the Voice Quality Symbol for tracheo-œsophageal speech (the symbol attempts to capture iconically the dual nature of the airstream).